 Because even if we find a billion more Earth-like exoplanets, none will ever be closer to home than Proxima Centauri b, spotted circling our nearest star (1) on August 24th of last year.
 At a mere 4.25 light-years away, it is close enough for us to contemplate visiting, and perhaps even living there.

-Because one of the few things we know about Proxima b, besides that it is a rocky planet with a mass 1.3 times that of Earth, is that its orbit is in the so-called 'Goldilocks zone' of its sun: not too hot nor too cold for liquid water, making it a potential host for life – alien, human or both.
+One of the few things we know about Proxima b, besides that it is a rocky planet with a mass 1.3 times that of Earth, is that its orbit is in the so-called ‘Goldilocks zone’ of its sun: not too hot nor too cold for liquid water, making it a potential host for life – alien, human or both.

 So what does this ‘Earth Next Door’ look like?
 We don’t really know.
 Planet B has only been observed indirectly, via Doppler spectography.
 If we sent a spacecraft there tomorrow, it would take decades for it to get there and send home pictures.

 But we can speculate.
 And this is what Proxima B could very well look like: an ‘Eyeball Earth’.